 Southern California (Palm Springs, Los Angeles): Best visited in winter and early spring to avoid summer heat.

-Central California (Carmel, Monterey): Enjoy pleasant weather and dog-friendly beach days from spring through fall.
+Central California (Carmel, Monterey): Enjoy pleasant weather and dog-friendly beach days from spring through fall, but be prepared for chilly/foggy mornings in the summer.

 No California bucket list is complete without standing beneath the majestic redwoods.
 Take a road trip along Avenue of the Giants in Humboldt Redwoods State Park—a scenic drive with plenty of dog-friendly trails, picnic areas, and photo ops beneath trees over 300 feet tall.